 Most recently, Penelope has exhibited an installation and work: Library Cards, in Art Alive, the Penn College Galleries in Williamsport, Pennsylvania, and Doing Pennants at the Fifth Floor Gallery in Chinatown Los Angeles.

 Penelope has taught at the Bucknell University Craft Center, Pennsylvania, California State Universities Long Beach and Northridge, the Los Angeles County High School for the Arts and Inner-City Arts in downtown Los Angeles.
 She was the Chairman of the Art in Public Places Committee for the City of Burbank, and consulted on set as an artist and prop-maker for Hungry Man Productions and the HBO Series Six Feet Under.
-She currently teaches at the Palm Springs Art Museum, the College of the Desert in Palm Desert, CA, and online Art Appreciation at Bakersfield College.
+She currently teaches at Central New Mexico Community Collage in Albuquerque, NM and online Art Appreciation at Bakersfield College & College of the Desert.